-- 12. (1) The Chief Justice may issue practice directions for the purpose of - - (a) supplementing these Rules, provided that no practice direction shall revoke or vary any rule; - (b) establishing forms to be known as "practice forms" in respect of any matter in which no prescribed form is contained in Appendix I; and - (c) providing for the practice and procedure of the Court in respect of any matter not governed by these or any other rules.

-- (2) All practice directions issued by or with the authority of the Chief Justice and all practice notes issued by the Clerk of the Court are hereby revoked with effect from the commencement date. - (3) The Rules Committee shall from time to time issue practice directions containing guidelines relating to the matters referred to in Order 62, rule 17 - (4) The Accountant General may, with the concurrence of the Chief Justice, issue practice directions for the purpose of supplementing the provisions of Order 92 and establish practice forms in respect of any matter relating to Order 92 for which no prescribed form is contained in Appendix II. - (5) All practice directions and practice forms issued pursuant to this rule shall be gazetted. - (6) Any practice direction or practice form issued pursuant to this rule may be varied or revoked by the Chief Justice in the case of those issued by him or by the Accountant General in the case of those issued by him. - (7) Any practice direction or practice form may be revoked by the Rules Committee.
+- 12. (1) The Chief Justice may issue practice directions for the purpose of - - (a) supplementing these Rules, provided that no practice direction shall revoke or vary any rule; - (b) establishing forms to be known as "practice forms" in respect of any matter in which no prescribed form is contained in Appendix I; and - (c) providing for the practice and procedure of the Court in respect of any matter not governed by these or any other rules. - (2) The Rules Committee shall from time to time issue practice directions containing guidelines relating to the matters referred to in Order 62, rule 17 - (3) The Accountant General may, with the concurrence of the Chief Justice, issue practice directions for the purpose of supplementing the provisions of Order 92 and establish practice forms in respect of any matter relating to Order 92 for which no prescribed form is contained in Appendix II. - (4) All practice directions and practice forms issued pursuant to this rule shall be gazetted. - (5) Any practice direction or practice form issued pursuant to this rule may be varied or revoked by the Chief Justice in the case of those issued by him or by the Accountant General in the case of those issued by him. - (6) Any practice direction or practice form may be revoked by the Rules Committee.